safademirhan9/chatbot/README.md

 ## Features

-- A chatbot that asks 10 predefined questions sequentially.
+- **Dynamic AI-Generated Questions:** The chatbot uses OpenAI's API to generate questions in real-time, making each session unique and conversational.
+- **AI Responses to User Answers:** After a user submits an answer, the chatbot responds to the user’s input using
-- Backend session management to keep track of user progress.
+- **Session Management:** Backend session handling keeps track of user progress, storing both questions and answers in MongoDB.
-- MongoDB database to store user responses.
+- **MongoDB Integration:** User responses and session information are stored in a MongoDB database for persistence.
-- A conversational chat interface with bot questions on the left and user answers on the right.
+- **Frontend Chat Interface:** A conversational chat interface displays bot-generated questions on the left and user answers on the right, providing a clean and intuitive interaction.
-- Clean, responsive design using Ant Design (AntD).
-- Axios for making HTTP requests.
+- **Responsive Design:** Built with Ant Design (AntD) for a clean and modern user interface.
+- **Axios for HTTP Requests:** Axios is used to handle API requests between the frontend and backend.
-- Error handling for network issues or invalid responses.
+- **Error Handling:** Graceful error handling is included for network issues, OpenAI API failures, or invalid user inputs.

 ## Tech Stack